Hadi Kazemi

 Hadi Kazemi (هادی کاظمی; born 4 November 1976) is an Iranian actor, narrator, sculptor, painter and photographer.

 He is known for his roles as Nezam Du Barareh in comedy series Barareh Nights, and Baba Shah in Bitter Coffee, both television series directed by Mehran Modiri.

 Biography

 Hadi Kazemi is the second oldest of four brothers.
 Hadi graduated from the Malek-Ashtar University of Technology with a diploma in graphic design and later on went to get his bachelor's degree in acting from the Tehran University of Art.
-He has other than his career in film and television been an active photographer and has shown his work in several photography exhibitions throughout the years.

 On the side, Hadi works with two of his brothers Hamed and Tohid Kazemi with their duo music group D,Kr.